-In this course, students will survey the literature and use primary source materials to explore a contemporary and/or historical topic in Economics.
+In this course, students will survey the literature and use primary source materials to explore a contemporary and/or historical topic in economics.
 The students will be expected to complete a research project.
 The specific topic to be studied may change each time the course is offered.

-Prerequisite(s): Completion of any ECN course with a passing grade of C and ENG 101 and others appropriate to the topic, which will be announced each time the course is offered.
+Prerequisite(s): Completion of any ECN course with a passing grade of C or higher and ENG 101; others appropriate to the topic may be required, which will be announced each time the course is offered.